 California law does not place any restrictions on the practice of holistic nutrition.
-Only those that wish to be a registered dietitian must first obtain state certification.
+Only those that wish to use the exclusive title "certified dietitian" must first obtain state certification.
+However only a Registered Dietitian may be granted the Certified title.

 There is a law that requires disclosure, and posting of a sign.
 The sign "shall not be smaller than 8 1/2 inches by 11 inches and shall be legibly printed with lettering no smaller than 1/2 inch in length, except the lettering of the word “NOTICE” shall not be smaller than 1 inch in length."
 An example of this sign that can be printed for your use can be found here.
 (Depending on your browser, this link will download a PDF or open in another window)